Grasselli-Geomechanics-Group/ray_path_plot/README.md

-This is a simple Jypiter notebook to visualize ray paths in between sensors in 3D.
+Simple Jupyter notebook to visualize ray paths between sensors in 3D.
+Make sure to have pip install ipympl if you want 3D interactive figures in Jupyter notebook %matplotlib widget.